 Note also that access control and notification filtering are performed in the usual manner for notifications, regardless of the SNMP message version to be used when sending a notification.
 The parameters for performing access control are found in the usual manner (i.e., from inspecting the SNMP-TARGET-MIB and SNMP-NOTIFICATION-MIB).
-In particular, when generating an SNMPv1 Trap, in order to perform the access check specified in [18], section 3.3, bullet (3), the notification originator may need to generate a value for snmpTrapOID.0 as described in section 3.1, bullets (2) and (3) of this document.
+In particular, when generating an SNMPv1 Trap, in order to perform the access check specified in [RFC3413], section 3.3, bullet (3), the notification originator may need to generate a value for snmpTrapOID.0 as described in section 3.1, bullets (2) and (3) of this document.
 If the SNMPv1 notification parameters being used were previously translated from a set of SNMPv2 notification parameters, this value may already be known, in which case it need not be generated.

-4.1.4.
+4.2.4.
 Notification Receiver

 There are no special requirements of a notification receiver.
-However, an implementation may find it useful to allow a higher level application to request whether notifications should be delivered to a higher level application using SNMPv1 notification parameter or SNMPv2 notification parameters.
+However, an implementation may find it useful to allow a higher level application to request whether notifications should be delivered to a

+Frye, et al. Best Current Practice [Page 21] higher level application using SNMPv1 notification parameter or SNMPv2 notification parameters.
 The notification receiver would then translate notification parameters when required in order to present a notification using the desired set of parameters.

-4.2.
+4.3.
 Proxy Implementations

 A proxy implementation may be used to enable communication between entities which support different SNMP message versions.
 This is accomplished in a proxy forwarder application by performing translations on PDUs.
 These translations depend on the PDU type, the SNMP version of the packet containing a received PDU, and the SNMP version to be used to forward a received PDU.
 The following sections describe these translations.
 In all cases other than those described below, the proxy SHALL forward a received PDU without change, subject to size constraints as defined in section 5.3 (Community MIB) of this document.
-Note that in the following sections, the 'Upstream Version' refers to the version used between the command generator and the proxy, and the 'Downstream Version' refers to the version used between the proxy and the command responder, regardless of the PDU type or direction.
+Note that in the following sections, the 'Upstream Version' refers to the version used between the command generator or notification receiver and the proxy, and the 'Downstream Version' refers to the version used between the proxy and the command responder or notification originator, regardless of the PDU type or direction.

-4.2.1.
+4.3.1.
 Upstream Version Greater Than Downstream Version

-- If a GetBulkRequest-PDU is received and must be forwarded using the SNMPv1 message version, the proxy forwarder SHALL set the non-repeaters and max-repetitions fields to 0, and SHALL set the tag of the PDU to GetNextRequest-PDU.

-- If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was not a GetBulkRequest-PDU, the proxy forwarder SHALL remove the contents of the variable-bindings field before forwarding the response. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig,' and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was a GetBulkRequest-PDU, the proxy forwarder SHALL re-send the forwarded request (which would have been altered to be a GetNextRequest-PDU) with all but the first variable-binding removed.
+- If a GetBulkRequest-PDU is received and must be forwarded using the SNMPv1 message version, the proxy forwarder SHALL act as if the non-repeaters and max-repetitions fields were both set to 0, and SHALL set the tag of the PDU to GetNextRequest-PDU. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was not a GetBulkRequest-PDU, the proxy forwarder SHALL remove the contents of the variable-bindings field and ensure that the error-index field is set to 0 before forwarding the response. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was a GetBulkRequest-PDU, the proxy forwarder SHALL re-send the forwarded request (which would have been altered to be a GetNextRequest-PDU) with all but the first variable-binding removed.
 The proxy forwarder SHALL only re-send such a request a single time.
-If the resulting GetResponse-PDU also contains an error-status field with a value of 'tooBig,' then the proxy forwarder SHALL remove the contents of the variablebindings field, and change the error-status field to 'noError' before forwarding the response.
-Note that if the original request only contained a single variable-binding, the proxy may skip resending the request and simply remove the variable-bindings and change the error-status to 'noError.' - If a Trap-PDU is received, and will be forwarded using the SNMPv2c or SNMPv3 message version, the proxy SHALL apply the translation rules described in section 3, and SHALL forward the notification as an SNMPv2-Trap-PDU.
+If the resulting GetResponse-PDU also contains an error-status field with a value of 'tooBig', then the proxy forwarder SHALL remove the contents of the variable-